Noncommutative AdS black hole and the IR holographic superconductor

 Far away from the extremality, the NC effects can promote tunneling behavior for some values of the scalar field mass.
-To observe this, we take $\nu=1.675$ and $\kappa=0.084823$ with $m^{2}L^{2}=-1.44$ satisfying the BF bound (\ref{NCBF}).
-For the above values, we see in Fig.~\ref{fig:newPot2a} the formation of two potential wells one next to the other in the NC case ($\alpha\sim 1$) and corresponds to the red curve.
+To observe this effect, we take $\nu=1.675$ and $\kappa=0.084823$ with $m^{2}L^{2}=-1.44$ satisfying the BF bound (\ref{NCBF}).
+For the above values, we see in Fig.~\ref{fig:newPot2a} the formation of two potential wells one next to the other in the NC case ($\alpha\sim 1$) corresponding to the red curve.
 If the nearness parameter grows, we go back to the C-case, and one single local well captures the LLL.
-The same behavior goes for the mode $m^2 L^2 =-2$, with a similar shape to the one depicted in Fig.~\ref{fig:newPot2a}.
-Transition amplitudes between the NC barrier would require the knowledge of the approximate WKB solutions for the scalar field and the turning points for a given energy\footnote{See \cite{Cubrovic:2011xm} for instance, in the case of Dirac field in a commutative geometry.}.
+The same behavior takes place for all allowed massive modes, including the mode $m^2 L^2 =-2$, with a similar shape to the one depicted in Fig.~\ref{fig:newPot2a}.
+Transition amplitudes between the NC barrier would require the knowledge of approximate WKB solutions for the scalar field and the turning points for a given energy\footnote{See \cite{Cubrovic:2011xm} for instance, in the case of a Dirac field in a commutative geometry.}.
 Furthermore, it would be interesting to analyze these two minima in the context of a renormalization group flow between them \cite{Laia:2011wf}.

 We stress that, in the opposite situation, i.e., when the configuration is far away from the extremality condition (i.e., $\nu \mapsto 0$), we are not ben able to find an increase in hair formation due to NC effects and the growing of bound states as the parameters are varied.
-The general behaviors rest in the potential well displacement in $z^{*}$ coordinate relative to the C-case when the nearness parameter tends to one.
+The general behaviors rest in a simple potential well displacement in the $z^{*}$ coordinate relative to the C-case when the nearness parameter tends to one.
 To the interested reader, in the appendix \ref{pottoplay} the explicit expression of the Schrödinger potential (\ref{uniqueS}) in \emph{Mathematica} input code format is shown.

 Finally, in Fig. \ref{fig:newpot2b} we go back to the extremal case and take $\kappa = \pi/2$, which corresponds to the purely magnetic black brane.
 For the normalizable value $m^{2}L^{2}=-2$, the potential does not capture the LLL state (depicted in the figure).
-Now, if we turn on the NC effects through the nearness parameter, a robust potential captures the LLL level, constituting a novel result.
+Now, if we turn on the NC effects through the nearness parameter, a robust potential captures the LLL level, constituting a relevant novel result.